antonyorton/CPTinterp/README.md

 The file _example_input.csv_ contains four example CPTs in the required csv format.

-- cpt_notebook.jl is a preliminary attempt at pile load-settlement predictions, work in progress
+- cpt_notebook.jl is a preliminary attempt at pile load-settlement predictions, work in progress.

 The notebooks are for informational use only; no warranties, either expressed or implied, regarding the accuracy or reliability of the output are provided.
 Use of this notebook releases Antony Orton of any liability of any kind.